permguard/permguard/site/content/docs/0.1/command-line/authz/repositories.md

   -w, --workdir string   workdir (default ".")
   -v, --verbose         true for verbose output

-Use "Permguard authz repos [command] --help" for more information about a command.
+Use "Permguard authz ledgers [command] --help" for more information about a command.
 ```

 {{< callout context="caution" icon="alert-triangle" >}}